jfpoilpret/fast-arduino-lib/dox/tutorial.md

     out.puts(F("Hello, World!\n"));

-Note th use of `F()` macro here: this makes the string reside in Flash only, and then it is being read from Flash "on the fly" by `out.puts()` method; the latter method is overloaded for usual C-strings (initial example) and for C-strings stored in Flash only.
+Note the use of `F()` macro here: this makes the string reside in Flash only, and then it is being read from Flash "on the fly" by `out.puts()` method; the latter method is overloaded for usual C-strings (initial example) and for C-strings stored in Flash only.

 We can compare the impact on sizes:
 |           | without %F() | with %F()   |